dhrubojoutidas/git_workshop4_prac/README.md

  -git push [--tags] [remote]   Push local changes to the remote.
 Use --tags to push tags.
 - git tag:  List all tags. #	archive/updating_maze #archive/updating_messages

 ```

-	1️⃣ This creates a permanent label so you can refer back to the work later.

-	These tags are just names — archive/ is a naming convention to show they’re archived.